JiangWeibeta/Checkerboard-Context-Model-for-Efficient-Learned-Image-Compression/README.md

   CompressAI 1.1.8

 ## Train & Test
-  You can use example codes from CompressAi to train and test a model
+  You can use example codes from CompressAI to train and test a model

 ## Reference
   > https://interdigitalinc.github.io/CompressAI/